-150 kilometres east of Hanzhong is a small country town called Xixiang.
-After my parents were married and placed under the supervision of my grandfather, it was here that they were assigned.
-This was their first home (picture).
-Much to the astonishment of some of the older spinster lady missionaries, within three months of their wedding, they were expecting their first child.
-Not only that, but they had decided to have the birth in Hanzhong where they would ask Dr. Xiao to deliver it.
+Consequently when it became known that Percy and Amy, within three months of their wedding, were expecting their first child, it set some of the older conservative tongues wagging behind hands, covering their mouth in shock, and below disapproving frowns.
+Adding even more fuel to this problem was the fact that they had decided to have the birth in Hanzhong where they would ask one of their friends in the Hanzhong Church, Dr. Xiao, to deliver it.
 This was pushing the boundaries even further because it was accepted custom that lady missionaries acted as midwives and Chinese male doctors were definitely out.

-For my mother, the trip from Xixiang where they were stationed, to the regional HQ of the CIM at Hanzhong, took three days by sedan chair, while my father walked alongside.
+For Amy, the trip from Xixiang where they were stationed, to the regional HQ of the CIM at Hanzhong, took three days by sedan chair, while Percy walked alongside..

-Once my mother was settled in Hanzhong my father found himself restless.
+Once she was settled in Hanzhong Percy found himself restless.
 He had rushed off from Xixiang in order to get his wife to the security of Hanzhong, and now there was nothing to do but wait.
 However, back in Xixiang he had left a good deal of unfinished business.
 God's work had to be attended to, so he returned to Xixiang by bicycle.